girder/girder/docs/development.rst

 During development, once Girder is started via ``python -m girder``, the server will reload itself whenever a Python file is modified.

-.. note :: Alternatively, you could install the grunt command line interface globally so that the ``grunt`` command is automatically added to your ``PATH``.
-If you want to do that, run ``npm install -g grunt-cli``.
-Note that this command requires ``sudo`` on many systems.

 If you are doing front-end development, it's much faster to use a *watch* process to perform automatic fast rebuilds of your code whenever you make changes to source files.
 If you are making changes to Girder's core web client, run the following watch command: ::